Blastocyst Culture & Transfer

 Blastocyst grading or quality is determined by evaluating the external appearance of the blastocyst by the Embryologist.
 The best quality blastocyst is then selected for transfer into the uterus.

-How is the Blastocyst transfer done?
+How is the Blastocyst Transfer Performed?

 Embryo transfer – A soft flexible catheter containing the Blastocyst is gently inserted through the cervical canal into the uterine cavity and deposited there under ultrasound guidance.
 The catheter is then gently removed and the embryologist will check the catheter to ensure that the blastocyst has not been retained in the catheter.
 Once delivered into the uterine cavity, the blastocyst starts to attach to the uterine lining in a process known as implantation.